vsoch/vsoch.github.io/_posts/2019/2019-05-18-watchme-monitor.md

 of what I found.
 First, let's look at cpu time in user space during the pull of alpine.
 What is cpu time in user space, as opposed to system / kernel space?
-It's the amount of time [[1](https://psutil.readthedocs.io/en/latest/#psutil.cpu_times)][[2](https://en.wikipedia.org/wiki/CPU_time)] that the processer spends pulling our container.
+It's the amount of time [[1](https://psutil.readthedocs.io/en/latest/#psutil.cpu_times)][[2](https://en.wikipedia.org/wiki/CPU_time)] that the processor spends pulling our container.
 A higher value for this metric means that the process is taking more time.
 I would expect that asking for less memory for a job corresponds with getting less user CPU time.
 And this (might be?) what we see - here is a pull for alpine.